Padua boasts over three thousand years of history, which have bequeathed to it a mine of monuments of great historical and artistic value.

-Among other things, Padua is universally known as the city of Saint Anthony, the Franciscan friar born in Lisbon in 1195, who lived for a few years and died here (June 13th, 1231).
-His remains are preserved in the Basilica of Sant’Antonio, one of the most visited places in Christianity.
+Padua is, among other things, universally known as “the city of Saint Anthony”, the Franciscan friar born in Lisbon in 1195, who lived here for a few years and died (June 13, 1231).
+His remains are preserved in the Basilica of Sant’Antonio, one of the most visited places of Christianity.

-Padua is also known as “the city of the nameless Saint”, “of the grass without grass" and “of the coffee without doors”.
+Padua is also known as “the city of the unnamed Saint”, “of the grass-free meadow” and “of the coffee without doors”.
 The reasons?
-Sant'Antonio here is simply called “the Saint”, Prato della Valle is actually a square and the historic Caffè Pedrocchi was once open day and night, serving hot drinks along its gallery without doors.
+Saint Anthony here is simply called “the Saint”, Prato della Valle is actually a square and the historic Caffè Pedrocchi was once open day and night, serving hot drinks along its gallery without doors.